Skip navigation

 IMPORTANT WARNING:

-If you have atrial fibrillation (a condition in which the heart beats irregularly, increasing the chance of clots forming in the body, and possibly causing strokes) and are taking dabigatran to help prevent strokes or serious blood clots, you are at a higher risk of having a stroke after you stop taking this medication.
+If you have atrial fibrillation (a condition where the heart beats irregularly, and can lead to blood clots and stroke) and are taking dabigatran to help prevent strokes or serious blood clots, you are at a higher risk of having a stroke after you stop taking this medication.
 Do not stop taking dabigatran without talking to your doctor.
 Continue to take dabigatran even if you feel well.
 Be sure to refill your prescription before you run out of medication so that you will not miss any doses of dabigatran.
 If you need to stop taking dabigatran, your doctor may prescribe another anticoagulant ('blood thinner') to help prevent a blood clot from forming and causing you to have a stroke.

 Keep all appointments with your doctor and the laboratory.
 Your doctor may order certain lab tests to check your body's response to dabigatran.